nteract/scrapbook/DEVELOPMENT_GUIDE.md

 ## Testing

-When testing scrapbook there's a few core patterns that should be respected when it makes sense to do so.
+When creating tests for scrapbook there are a few core patterns that should be respected if possible.

 ### Read from Notebooks